AutarkLabs/aragon-profile-old/README.md

 # Running this code

-Clone the TPS repo:
+Clone the aragon-profile repo:
-`git clone git@github.com:AutarkLabs/planning-suite.git`
+`git clone git@github.com:AutarkLabs/aragon-profile.git`
-`cd planning-suite`

-fetch jon/identity branch
-`git fetch origin jon/identity`

-navigate to identity app
-`cd apps/identity`
+`cd aragon-profile`

 install deps
 `npm i`

-start the app - note, the address used to access your DAO from the browser should appear at the bottom of this process.
-You will need this in a few steps.
+start the app.
 `npm run start:app`

-in another, separate terminal process"
+in another, separate terminal process:
 `npm run start:http:no:client`

+YOu should see a DAO address appear after this command is finished running

 In order for this repository to run, you will need to run a custom version of aragon/aragon

-`cd ../../../`
-`git clone git@github.com:openworklabs/aragon.git`
+Navigate to a new location, outside of `aragon-profile` repository `git clone git@github.com:openworklabs/aragon.git`
 `cd aragon`
 `git fetch origin allow-iframe-same-origin`
 `git checkout allow-iframe-same-origin`
-`git pull origin allow-iframe-same-origin`
 `npm i`
 `npm run start:local`

 Open your browser at
 `http://localhost:3000/#/<DAO ADDRESS>`

+Go to the profile app and start adding your profile!

 # Aragon React Boilerplate